 The pay committee will be advised by the CEO in making all such decisions.
 Pay progression on the unqualified teacher range will be clearly attributable to the performance of the individual teacher.
-The Pay Committee will be able to objectively justify its decisions.
+The pay committee will be able to objectively justify its decisions.

-7.12 ADDITIONAL ALLOWANCES
+ADDITIONAL ALLOWANCES

-Teaching and Learning responsibility payments
+Teaching and Learning Responsibility Payments

 The pay committee may award a TLR to a classroom teacher.
-TLR I or 2 payments will be for clearly defined and sustained additional responsibility in the context of the Trust's staffing structure for the purpose of ensuring the continued delivery of high quality teaching and learning.
-All job descriptions will be regularly reviewed and will make clear, if applicable, the responsibility or package of responsibilities for which a TLR is awarded, taking into account the criterion and factors set out in the STPCD.
+TLR I or 2 payments will be for clearly defined and sustained additional responsibility in the context of the schools staffing structure for the purpose of ensuring the continued delivery of high quality teaching and learning.
+All job descriptions will be regularly reviewed and will make clear, if applicable, the responsibility or package of responsibilities for which a TLR is awarded, considering the criterion and factors set out in the STPCD.

-The Pay Committee will determine reference points in respect of TLR 2 payments.
-The TLR2 points in this Trust are as follows:
+The pay committee will determine reference points in respect of TLR 2 payments.
+The TLR2 points in this school are:

-TLR 2A £2,667
+TLR 2A £2,721

-TLR 2B £4,442
+TLR 2B £4,531

-The Pay Committee will determine reference points in respect of TLR I payments.
-The TLRI points in this Trust are as follows:
+The pay committee will determine reference points in respect of TLR I payments.
+The TLRI points in this school are:

-TLR IA £7,698
+TLR Ia £7,853

-TLR 1B £9.471
+TLR IB £9,660

-TLR IC £11,247
+TLR IC £11,472

-The Pay Committee may award payment for clearly time-limited school improvement projects, or one-off externally driven responsibilities.
-The Board of Trustees will set out in writing to the teacher the duration of the fixed term, and the amount of the award will be paid in monthly instalments.
+The pay committee may award payment for clearly time-limited school improvement projects, or one-off externally driven responsibilities.
+The governing body will set out in writing to the teacher the duration of the fixed term, and the amount of the award will be paid in monthly instalments.
 No safeguarding will apply in relation to an award of a TLR3.